thomasthaddeus/cityuseattle.github.io/docs/hoporhos/guide.md

 # A Guide for HOP or HOS

-This guide is for any courses' HOP (for undergraduates) or HOS (for graduates) that's on GitHub.
+This guide is for any courses' HOP (for undergraduates) or HOS (for graduates) assignments that are on GitHub.
 The unique difference is the course number.
-I'll use 624 as the example to show you how to do your HOP or HOS (Please remember to use your correct course number instead of 624)
+I'll use 624 as an example to show you how to do your HOP or HOS (please remember to use your correct course number instead of 624).

 # Preparation

 The **first thing** you need to consider is finding a place to store your HOP or HOS repositories.

-There is a [recommend way](../organization/) to organize your 10 week's course content.
-Please take a look and create those folders for the course.
+There is a [recommend way](../organization/) to organize your 10 weeks of course content.
+Please take a look at the guide and create the necessary folders for the course.

 # Clone or Download

-In this part, you have 2 ways to clone GitHub repository to your local machine.
+In this part, you have 2 ways to clone a GitHub repository to your local machine.
 The first one is `Git Command Line` and the other is `GitHub Desktop`.
-You can choose anyone you're comfortable with.
+You can choose whichever one you're comfortable with.

-**Notice: If you have no experience with Git or GitHub, the GitHub Desktop would be better choice.**
+**Notice: If you have no experience with Git or GitHub, GitHub Desktop would be a better choice.**

 ### Git Command Line

-In your local machine, open Terminal (for Mac) or Command Prompt (CMD for Windows), type the following commands clone(download the repository to your local machine)
+In your local machine, open the Terminal (for Mac) or Command Prompt (CMD for Windows).
+Type the following commands to clone the repository (download the repository to your local machine)

 **Don't have Git command?** Please follow [Install Git Command]({{ site.baseurl }}{% link docs/git/install.md %}) to install it

-* `cd {Your course path}/624/Module01` (Assume you're doing 1st week's HOP or HOS. cd Module02 if you're doing 2nd week's HOP or HOS)
+* `cd {Your course path}/624/Module01` (Assume you're doing the 1st week's HOP or HOS. cd Module02 if you're doing the 2nd week's HOP or HOS)

 ![HOP and HOS organized sturcture](/assets/images/hos-readme-sample.png)